What's going on with Twin Cities locks and dams?

 We're eager to see a robust scientific review and community engagement process regarding the future of the other two locks and dams with plenty of time for community members and other stakeholders to collaboratively raise questions, look at alternatives, examine evidence and seek solutions.
 Dam removal is an intriguing possibility, but it needs more examination.
 Together, we can best chart a course to protect and restore the health of our river and all the communities and wildlife that depend on it.
 Read our full position on dam removal.

 This process will unfold over many years.
-To keep up with the latest and hear about opportunities to get involved, check out our relevant blog updates or become an FMR River Guardian.
-For more details, contact FMR River Corridor Program Director Colleen O'Connor Toberman, firstname.lastname@example.org, 651.222.2193 x29.
+We'll be hosting a variety of workshops, tours and events about the future of Twin Cities locks and dams.
+To keep up with the latest and hear about opportunities to get involved, check out our relevant blog updates or sign up below.
+For more details, contact FMR Land Use & Planning Program Director Colleen O'Connor Toberman, email@example.com, 651.222.2193 x29.